CURRENT ISSUES

 Why It Matters

 In the 1890s, East Colfax was one of Denver’s most prestigious residential streets.
-1600 East Colfax was home to notable architect George Williamson from 1920 until his death in 1936.
-Williamson’s designs are seen throughout the city in landmark residences and several schools, including East High School, Smiley Middle School, and Teller Elementary.
-1600 and 1618 East Colfax are the last remaining historically protected large homes on East Colfax.
-Together, they provide insight into the transition of the corridor from a street lined by the homes of prominent Denver residents to the commercial center it has now become.
+1600 East Colfax was home to architect George Williamson, whose designs, including East High School and Smiley Middle School, are landmarks throughout the city.
+These mansions were the last remaining historically protected large homes on East Colfax, providing insight into the transition of the corridor from a residential neighborhood to the commercial center it is today.

 Historic Denver’s Role